AshyLarryM/blog-app-next-demo/blogposts/ssg-ssr.md

 You can use Static Generation for many types of pages, including:

--Marketing
+- Marketing
--Blog Posts
+- Blog Posts
--E-commerce product listings
+- E-commerce product listings
--Help and documentation
+- Help and documentation

 You should ask youself: "Can I pre-render this page **ahead** of a user's request?"
 If the answer is yes, then you should choose Static Generation/